-A stressor is defined as ‘a stimulus that causes stress’ (Merriam Webster)
+A stressor is defined as ‘a stimulus that causes stress’.
+(Merriam Webster)

-When intrusive memories, limiting beliefs and distressing imaginations shift, the stimulus in your everyday life no longer results the same patterns of stressful reactions.
+You can shift the trigger so that the stimulus no longer results the same patterns of stressful reactions.

 You feel a greater sense of ease and clarity to focus on what is important in your life.

 The Healthy Living Plan offers a guided approach to get in touch with what is important in your life, recognize the blocks and resolve the triggers so that your energy is available to act – not react.